6 Signature Story Mistakes Brands Make

 No signature stories at all

 Signature stories that are put out there often simply do not pop.
-They do not have the intimacy, the emotion or the interest intensity to break out and be shared.
-It may be that the offering does not provide material or there is no higher purpose programs that can support great stories.
+They do not have the intimacy, emotion or interest intensity to break out and be shared.
+It may be that the offering does not provide material or there are no higher purpose programs that can support great stories.
 Or there are effective stories, but the effort to find them is lacking or the story heroes may be reluctant to share details.
 In any case, the stories are shallow and uninvolving.